vapor-ware/synse-server/proposals/v3/api.md

 The response schema for the `/read/{device_id}` endpoint is the same as the response schema for the [`/read`](#read) endpoint.

+> **Note**: In the examples below, the key-value pairs in the `context` field
+> are arbitrary and only serve as an example of possible values.

 ```json
 [
   {